socialdatalab-cosmos/cosmos-lessons/_episodes/04-importing_pre-existing_data.md

 # Lesson
 ***
-After setting up COSMOS on your machine, you can start the software as it is instructed.
+After setting up COSMOS on your computer, you can start the software as it is instructed.

 Once COSMOS is launched in your browser, click the plus button on the top left corner.
-There are options `Import Data`, `Import RSS Feed`, `Start Twitter Collection`, and `Import Classifier`.
-We will import pre-existing data on COSMOS:
+Once, you click the plus, you will see dropdown menu which contains: `Import Data`, `Import RSS Feed` and `Start Twitter Collection` subitems.
+To import pre-existing data on COSMOS:
 1. Click `Import Data`.
-2. Then, you can `drag and drop` or `browse` your single file.
+2. Choose one of the option `drag and drop` or `browse` to import the single file to COSMOS.
 3. Name the dataset and write some explanation by filling the form on the popup window.
 ![Import pre-exist Data](../fig/Import-pre-existing-data.png){:height="250px" width="500px"}
 4. After filling the form and selecting the file, just hit the `import` button.